-The charity plans to continue the activities outlined above in the forthcoming years but to increase its fundraising activities through the development of its website and the expansion of its ambassadors' programme.
-An example of this is the 2012/2013 Blanket Appeal to raise money to fund the local purchase of blankets for those suffering from the cold winters and who would otherwise have no suitable covering at night.
+The charity plans to continue the activities outlined above in the forthcoming years but to increase its fundraising activities through the development of its website and the expansion of its supported programmes.
+In 2015 we will be considering expanding the training and education.

-In 2014 we plan to deliver a replacement vehicle for the feeding programme plus, potentially, another guest dwelling for working visitors who will gain first-hand experience and knowledge which they can relate back to their supporting groups/churches in the UK.
+In 2015 we plan to deliver another replacement vehicle for the feeding programme plus, potentially, another guest dwelling for working visitors who will gain first-hand experience and knowledge which they can relate back to their supporting groups/churches in the UK.